Updated June 21, 2021

-- Essential amino acids: your body can’t make these so they must be consumed in the food we eat.
+- Essential amino acids.
+Your body can’t make these so they must be consumed in the food you eat.

 - Conditionally essential amino acids.
 These are not essential, except in times of stress or illness.

-- Nonessential amino acids: your body can make these, even if we do not get them through the food we eat.
+- Nonessential amino acids.
+Your body can make these, even if you do not get them through the food you eat.

 These amino acids are found in a variety of foods.

 Protein is essential to life.
-Therefore, it’s found in almost everything we eat.
+Therefore, it’s found in almost everything you eat.

 But some sources are better than others.

-The best sources of protein are animal products such as meat, poultry, fish, eggs and dairy products (with the exception of butter and sour cream) (2).
+The best sources of protein are animal products such as meat, poultry, fish, eggs and most dairy products (2).

 Protein from animal sources contain all the essential amino acids and are therefore considered complete proteins.